markbirss/LilyGo-EPD-4-7-OWM-Weather-Display/README.md

 # LilyGo-EPD-4-7-OWM-Weather-Display
 Using the LilyGo EPD 4.7" display to show OWM Weather Data

+*** For the latest version please use 'contact' at www.dsbiird.org.uk for the latest version *** Sorry but due to piracy I'm no-longer releasing a new version for public use

+Version 3.6
+1. Improved graphing routine
+2. Added Dewpoint display
+3. Used OWM 'Onecall' to get additonal data
+4. Improved wind display and corrected Metric and Imperial displays
+5. Improved Imperial time displays
+6. Improved top-status line alignment and overall look
+7. Corrected rainfal / snowfall counting
+8. Changed wind direction from 'wind direction from' to 'wind direction to', so now the arrow points to where the wind is blowing towards
+9. Added indicator of incomplete forecast, sleep time adjusted to get forecast quicker
+10. Changed forecast time regions
+11. Fixed UVI index display
+12. Fixed rain/snow fall predictions
+13. Fixed large and small weather icons
+14. Revised all weather icon alignment
+15. Corrected Hi/Lo temperature capture function
+16. Corrected and rationalised all weather reception codes

 Version 2.72
 1. Improved Icon shapes and positioning
 2. Adjusted Forecast Weather function to improve readability